emgoto/gatsby-plugin-react-social-cards/README.md

 This Gatsby plugin lets you create React components that can then be screenshotted and used as social card images.

-This plugin was inspired by Max Pou's post on [generating social share images with Gatsby](https://www.maxpou.fr/generate-social-image-share-with-gatsby).
+This plugin was inspired by Maxence Poutord's post on [generating social share images with Gatsby](https://www.maxpou.fr/generate-social-image-share-with-gatsby).

 ## How does it work?